Pennock, J. Roland (James Roland), 1906-1995

 Found in 5 Collections and/or Records:

-Overview Contains the records of American Friends Service Committee, Committee on Rights of Conscience, 1955-1962, including minutes and other supporting documents.
+Contains the records of American Friends Service Committee, Committee on Rights of Conscience, 1955-1962, including minutes and other supporting documents.
 Persons represented include Faith Bissell, Miriam E. Brailey, Harrop Freeman, Frederick Fuges, Alan Howe, Mary Knowles, Patrick M. Malin, Roland Pennock, Sara Pickus, Harry B. Sprogell, Frederick B. Tolles, and John T. Watkins.

-Scope and Contents A draft of a Pennock genealogy, compiled by J. Roland Pennock.
+A draft of a Pennock genealogy, compiled by J. Roland Pennock.
 Computer generated copy.
 Chuck Gilbert transferred Pennock's files from an obsolete computer program and made a computer printout for Helen Pennock.

-Overview Roland Pennock was a prominent professor of Political Science at Swarthmore College where he taught from 1932 to 1976.
+Roland Pennock was a prominent professor of Political Science at Swarthmore College where he taught from 1932 to 1976.
 This collection contains memorial letters which were received by the college following his death in 1995; writings including journal articles, speeches, contributions to reference publications, and reviews of his books; and his papers concerning the College committees on which he served, including Educational Policy, Divestment, and Honors.

-Overview Jon A. Peterson was a Swarthmore College student (class of 1957) who went on to become a professor of history at Queens College, CUNY.
+Jon A. Peterson was a Swarthmore College student (class of 1957) who went on to become a professor of history at Queens College, CUNY.
 This collection consists of his coursework from classes taught by three prominent Swarthmore College professors: Robert D. Cross, J. Roland Pennock, and Monroe C. Beardsley.